sibjor/ViceVersa/README.md

 # core610

-This is a visualization of my kernel fantasy!
+This is a visualization of my kernel fantasy..
+It almost looks like the holy grail!

 Enjoy!

 ```mermaid